Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How auditory processing helps learners:

-• Improves decoding and word recognition
+• It improves decoding and word recognition

-• Strengthens spelling accuracy
+• It srengthens spelling accuracy

-• Helps with learning new vocabulary
+• It helps with learning new vocabulary

-• Increases ability to follow multi-step directions
+• It increases the ability to follow multi-step directions

 This approach is essential for dyslexia (reading begins with sound processing), dysgraphia (sound-to-print accuracy), and many students with ADHD or autism who struggle with listening and processing speed.